 “You’re traveling alone?
 Aren’t you lonely?”
 I hear this countless times while traveling solo and it’s always in a tone of amazement.
 I simply reply with a smile and, “I’m traveling alone, not lonely.”

-My name is Jennifer Huber (additional pen name: JA Huber) and I’m just your average forty-something-year-old gal living life solo.
+Howdy!
+I’m Jennifer Huber (additional pen name: JA Huber) and I’m just your average forty-something-year-old gal living life solo.
 It wasn’t always that way but as life takes its twists and turns, I’ve found myself navigating this world alone.
 Rather than waiting for Mr. Right or finding a travel buddy to coordinate vacation schedules with, I’ve decided rather than giving up what I love – the adventure of travel – to embrace traveling solo.
 I know that some people would prefer to travel with someone, and use a company like NetJets to have the best possible experience.
 But for me, traveling alone is the best experience I’ve ever had.

 Social Media Accomplishments